Median Annual Salary

 Is There Demand for This Career?

 People will always get sick or injured keeping most medical careers in high demand.
 For medical technicians, the aging baby boomer population will continue to create job opportunities.
 As this demographic gets older, more illnesses will need to be diagnosed, requiring the help and expertise of medical technicians.

 In addition, advancements in technology will create opportunities for newly-graduated medical technicians who are most familiar with the latest equipment.

 The employment of medical technicians is expected to grow faster than average.
-The BLS predicts jobs for medical technicians will grow by 18 percent through 2024.
-Medical technologists are expected to see a 14 percent growth rate through 2028.
+The BLS predicts jobs for medical technicians will grow by 7% through 2029.
+Health technologists are expected to see a 8% growth rate through 2028.
 This growth surpasses the national average of 4% for all other careers.

 Because a significant portion of the population is aging, doctors will find themselves ordering more diagnostic tests and conducting more surgeries making medical and surgical techs necessary.

 How Do I Advance in My Career?